Bezoars are accumulations of indigestible contents within the gastrointestinal tract 2.

 Premodern medicine considered bezoars a special kind of stone with antidote properties.
 Until the 18th century a gold mounted bezoar was included in the crown jewels.
 Some ancient pharmacopoeias list 'unicorn horns' as an acceptable alternative if a bezoar is not available.
 In the late 15th century, Eastern porcupine bezoars were considered especially valuable 4.

-- in small bowel loops consider small bowel faeces sign 3
+- in small bowel loops consider small bowel feces sign 3

 - 1. Delabrousse E, Brunelle S, Saguet O et-al. Small bowel obstruction secondary to phytobezoar CT findings.
 Clin Imaging.
 25 (1): 44-6.
 Clin Imaging (link) - Pubmed citation